 Are you bored of drinking the same old coffee at home?
-Maybe you're sick of spending $5 every time you visit a coffee shop for something flavored and fancy?
 Or maybe you just like how refreshing a mint latte sounds on a hot summer day?
 If any of this sounds remotely like you, then you need this vegan iced latte recipe in your life!
 I can't wait to share how to make the perfect dairy-free and vegan Iced Mint Latte from the comfort of your home!

 How to Make an Iced Mint Latte at Home

 Making an easy homemade simple syrup is seriously my favorite thing to do!

 I've made flavors ranging from lavender, vanilla, orange blossom, and rose in the past, however, I've decided mint is my new favorite flavor!
 All you need is organic sugar, water, and the ingredient you are using to flavor the syrup.

 To make mint coffee syrup, I used fresh mint from my garden!
 First, dissolve the sugar and water in a small pan over medium heat.
 Next, add in the mint and let the mint steep in the sugar syrup to flavor it.
-Mint syrup can store in the fridge up to 3 weeks too!
+Mint syrup can store in the fridge for up to 3 weeks too!

 Let's be honest- the most important part of an iced latte made at home is good espresso beans.